 Transactions denominated in foreign currency are recorded using the exchange rate at the date of the transaction.
-Outstanding monetary assets and liabilities denominated in foreign currencies are translated using the closing exchange rate at balance sheet date.
+Outstanding monetary assets and liabilities denominated in foreign currencies are translated using the closing exchange rate at reporting period.
 Foreign exchange gains or losses are credited to or charged against current operations.